kilim/kilim/README.md

 for an example of a project that uses kilim, see the [kilim jetty demo in this repository](https://github.com/nqzero/kilim/tree/master/demos/jetty)
 - the `pom.xml` specifies kilim as both a dependency and a plugin for ahead-of-time weaving
+- this version supports java 8, 9, and 11 (and 10 if you don't use lambdas)
+- there are dedicated artifacts for java 7 and 10 (see below)

 the dependency: